serai-dex/serai/docs/processor/Multisig Rotation.md

 ### Latency and Fees

-After step 3, the new multisig should start receiving new external outputs.
-These won't be confirmed for another `CONFIRMATIONS` blocks, and the new multisig won't start handling `Burn`s for `CONFIRMATIONS` blocks.
-Accordingly, the new multisig should only become responsible for `Burn`s once it has taken ownership of the stream of newly received coins.
+Slightly before the end of step 3, the new multisig should start receiving new external outputs.
+These won't be confirmed for another `CONFIRMATIONS` blocks, and the new multisig won't start handling `Burn`s for another `CONFIRMATIONS + 1` blocks.
+Accordingly, the new multisig should only become responsible for `Burn`s shortly after it has taken ownership of the stream of newly received coins.

-Before it takes responsibility, it should've been transferred all internal outputs under the standard scheduling flow.
+Before it takes responsibility, it also should've been transferred all internal outputs under the standard scheduling flow.
 Any delayed outputs will be immediately forwarded, and external stragglers are only reported to Serai once sufficiently confirmed in the new multisig.
-Accordingly, liquidity should avoid fragmentation during rotation.
-The only latency should be on delayed outputs, which should've been immediately usable, having to wait another `CONFIRMATIONS` blocks to be confirmed once forwarded.
+Accordingly, liquidity should mostly avoid fragmentation during rotation.
+The only latency should be on the `+ 1` blocks present, and on delayed outputs, which should've been immediately usable, having to wait another `CONFIRMATIONS` blocks to be confirmed once forwarded.

 An output latent by a single block may occur in practice, and would still trigger the full `CONFIRMATIONS` delay.
 The period the prior multisig handles